 Diabetes Support Group

-Beebe Diabetes Management offers a Diabetes Support Group the second Wednesday of alternating months (January, March, May, July, September, November) from 4:30 to 6 p.m. at our offices at 18947 John J. Williams Highway, Medical Arts Building, Suite 210, Rehoboth Beach, DE 19971.
-Interested participants may reach our office at (302) 645-3121 with questions.
-The support group is open to anyone interested who is diagnosed with Diabetes or supports someone with diabetes.
+Beebe Diabetes Management offers a Diabetes Support Group the second Wednesday of alternating months.
+The November meeting will be held virtually using the BlueJeans application; participants may join using a computer, electronic tablet, or telephone.
+The group meets 4:30 p.m. to 6 p.m.
+Interested participants may reach our office at 302-645-3121 with questions or e-mail Ken Carson at [email protected] to request an e-mail invitation to join the meeting.
+The support group is open to anyone interested who is diagnosed with diabetes or who supports someone living with diabetes.

 Second Thursday of the month

 This group is open to anyone who has heart failure and their caregivers.
-According to support group founder Lynn Toth, DNP, MSN, RN, NP-C, cardiovascular medical specialist at Beebe Healthcare, many people find support groups to be useful when coping with the emotional aspects of their condition.
+According to the support group founder, cardiovascular medical specialist at Beebe Healthcare, many people find support groups to be useful when coping with the emotional aspects of their condition.
 The support group meets the second Thursday of each month at 10 a.m. in the Cardiovascular Conference Room at Beebe’s main campus in downtown Lewes.
-For more information on the group, contact Lynn Toth at (302) 542-6334.
+For more information on the group, contact Katelyn Steele, RN, BSN, at 302-645-3100 x5592

 Mended Hearts Support Group